-Options granted to consultants are accounted for at fair value determined by using the Black-Scholes option pricing model in accordance with Emerging Issues Task Force Issue No. 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or In Conjunction with Selling, Goods or Services."
-These options are subject to periodic revaluation over their vesting term, if any.
-The assumptions used to value share-based awards to consultants are similar to those used for employees, except that we use the contractual life of the option rather than the expected life of the option.
+Awards of stock options granted to consultants under our share-based compensation plans are accounted for at fair value determined by using the Black-Scholes option pricing model in accordance with Emerging Issues Task Force Issue No. 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or In Conjunction with Selling, Goods or Services."
+These awards are subject to periodic revaluation over their vesting term, if any.
+The assumptions used to value share-based awards to consultants are similar to those used for employees, except that we use the contractual life of the award rather than the expected life.

-In accordance with SFAS 123R, we established a deferred tax benefit on share-based compensation costs associated with nonqualified stock options, but under current accounting standards we cannot establish a deferred tax benefit on costs associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
-For qualified stock options, we will record tax benefit only in the period when disqualifying dispositions of the underlying stock occur.
-For the period ended September 30, 2005, the tax benefit from non-qualified stock option exercises and disqualifying dispositions of qualified stock options totaled \$186,000 of which \$2,000 of the tax benefit was recognized in the consolidated statements of income.
-The remaining \$184,000 of the tax benefit was included in additional paid-in capital, as it relates to stock options that vested prior to our adoption of SFAS 123R.
+In accordance with SFAS 123R, we established a deferred tax benefit on certain share-based awards associated with our share-based compensation plans, including nonqualified stock options, but under current accounting standards we cannot establish a deferred tax benefit on costs associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
+For qualified stock options, we record tax benefit only in the period when disqualifying dispositions of the underlying stock occur.
+For the six months ended December 31, 2005, the tax benefit from non-qualified stock option exercises and disqualifying dispositions of qualified stock options totaled \$1.1 million of which \$22,000 of the tax benefit was recognized in the consolidated statements of income as a reduction of the provision for income taxes and \$2,000 reduced deferred tax assets, while the remaining tax benefit was included in additional paid-in capital.

-The impact of adopting SFAS 123R on our pre-tax income, net income, and basic and diluted net income per share for the three months ended September 30, 2005 is summarized in the following table (in thousands):
+The impact of adopting SFAS 123R on our pre-tax income, net income, and basic and diluted net income per share for the three and six months ended December 31, 2005 is summarized in the following table (in thousands):